handoffcontracts/handoffcontracts/README.md

 ## Get involved

 This project is looking for collaborators who want to break it in instructive places: does the delta vocabulary survive contact with real practitioners?
 Can a synthetic exemplar preserve the quality signal of a confidential one?
+Does diffing a practitioner’s own drafts really surface their tacit standards?
 Open an issue, or reach out via [handoffcontracts.com](https://handoffcontracts.com).

 ## License